Ruegen/productapp/README.md

 build a Laravel app that takes a post

-This is the first ever Laravel app that I have built.
+Please bear in mind this is the first ever Laravel app that I have built.
+I also had to figure out configuration, the structure and installation.

 I chose this since it was something we spoke about so I wanted to see how quickly I could adopt it.
 It's not too hard but next time I would try a API only app as that would be easier I think.